-While fermenting is my usual form of preserving foods, every once in a while I crave that vinegary taste of home canned pickles.
+While fermenting is my usual form of preserving foods, every once in a while I crave that vinegary taste of home canned pickles that fermented pickles don’t have.
 But, sometimes you don’t have the quantity of veggies to justify hauling out the canner and going through that whole process.
 This is where refrigerator pickles, also sometimes called quick pickles, come in.
 They are super simple to throw together, and you only have to make one jar at a time.
 In this post I’ll show you how to make refrigerator pickles, with two recipes – one for cucumber pickles and the other for pickled pepperoncini peppers.

 One thing to keep in mind with refrigerator pickles is that they do need to be kept in the fridge, hence the name, and eaten within a few months.
 Because of this, it’s not a great method if you have tons of veggies to use up – for that I’d break out the canner.